 Seek help

-If you or someone you know is already vaping, there are resources available to quit.
+If you or someone you know wants to stop vaping, support is available.

 Why It Matters